Picsart-AI-Research/LIVE-Layerwise-Image-Vectorization/README.md

 ## LICENSE
 LIVE is under the Apache-2.0 license.
-Please contact the authors for commercial use.